joaquinpelle/Skylight.jl/docs/misc.md

 AbstractAccretionDisk assumes inner_radius and outer_radius as fields.

-The procedure is modularized sufficiently so that custom initial data can be provided as well to the integrator (as a (8, Nrays) array)
+The procedure is modularized sufficiently so that custom initial data can be provided as well to the integrator (as a (8, nrays) array)

 The integrator can integrate geodesics of any kind (timelike and spacelike too)